Purchasing (Policy 6130)

 c.
 Large purchases, costing two hundred fifty thousand dollars ($250,000) or more are procured through a formal sealed process.
 The issuance of Invitations to Bid (ITB) or Requests for Proposal (RFP) is the method for solicitation of offers from qualified vendors in a sealed process in order to establish pricing, specification or performance standards, and the terms and conditions for the purchase of goods and services.
 The University shall ensure adequate ITB’s or RFP’s are prepared which clearly define the goods and services needed in order for bidders to properly respond to the request.
 At the place, date, and time set forth in the solicitation, all bids or proposals received in accordance with the submittal requirements in the solicitation shall be publicly opened and read aloud by the buyer to those persons present.

 d.
 Notice of solicitations of bids or proposals for large purchases may be electronic in nature.
 The University may apply the use of a variety of techniques, including but not limited to, reverse auction, electronic posting or electronic advertisement of solicitations as appropriate to the buying situation.
-Large purchase notices, regardless of methodology, are referenced in the vendor section of the University purchasing department’s website.
+Large purchase notices, regardless of methodology, are referenced in the vendor section of the Procurement and Vendor Services’ website.

 e.
 Preference for Idaho suppliers for purchases: